Get $500 and your FREE investor kit!

 As a leading precious metals firm, Lear Capital is not going out of business, rather it is involved with a number of prominent associations that support the precious metals investment industry.

-In addition to being a member of the National Coin & Bullion Association, which helps set precious metals industry standards, Lear is accredited as an authorized dealer by the Precious Metals Association, a Professional Coin Grading Service-authorized dealer, and adheres to the same standard of integrity as PCGS, which is endorsed by the highly regarded Numismatic Guaranty Corporation coin grading agency.
+In addition to being a member of the National Coin & Bullion Association, which helps set precious metals industry standards, Lear is accredited as an authorized dealer by the Professional Coin Grading Service, and adheres to the same standard of integrity as PCGS, which is endorsed by the highly regarded Numismatic Guaranty Corporation coin grading agency.

-In the decades since its inception, Lear Capital has expanded to offer a number of services that extend beyond directly assisting investors with establishing precious metal-backed IRA investments and purchasing bullions and rare coins.
+In the decades since its inception, Lear Capital has expanded to offer a number of services that extend beyond directly assisting Americans with establishing precious metal-backed IRA investments and purchasing bullion and rare coins.

 The company also provides robust industry news and real-time precious metal pricing content via its website to help investors make informed decisions.